 The GOP does have reason to worry about the women’s vote—particularly young, single women who vote heavily Democratic.
 Fifty-five percent of women backed Democratic House candidates last year, according to national exit polls.

 House Republicans have also said that recruiting female candidates for 2014 will be a priority.
 In January, the National Republican Congressional Committee announced that Rep. Jaime Herrera Beutler of Washington had joined the group’s coalitions department, slated to help the GOP attract female candidates to run for office.

 CORRECTION: An earlier version of this story incorrectly described a DCCC effort to recruit and promote female candidates as new.
 DCCC has had such an effort before.

-This article appears in the Feb.
-26, 2013, edition of National Journal Daily as DCCC Launches Effort to Recruit More Women.
+This article appears in the February 26, 2013 edition of NJ Daily as DCCC Launches Effort to Recruit More Women.